james-priest/mws-restaurant-stage-1/docs/stage2.md

 1. You don't need to write complex code in the console to make it work.
 Just submit your fetch string as the request
 2. The response is color coded and easier to read than browser output.

-## 3. Build Environment Prep
+## 3. Change Folder structure
+This was done to prep my code so it would fit into a more traditional build process.

+This is one in which source files from one directory are transformed and copied to a working or distribution directory.

 ### 3.1 Organization Benefits
 The next step I took was to organize my code into a build folder structure.
 This does the following.

 - Cleans the clutter out of the project root
-- Sets a source location to use as part of my build process (`/src/` or `app/`)
+- Sets the folder where my source code goes to use as part of my build process (`/src/` or `app/`)
-- Allows me to set a `tmp/` folder where code will be copied after it's processed
+- Allows me to set a `tmp/` folder where code will be copied and served by a dev server after it's processed
-- Allows me to set a `dist/` folder for minified code.
+- Allows me to set a `dist/` folder for minified code

 ### 3.2 New Folder Structure
 I decided to put all source files into an `app/` folder.
 From there I can have my Grunt or Gulp tasks process those files and place the transpiled and minified code into a `dist/` folder.